matt-harvey/tabulo/README.md

     $ bundle

-Or install it yourself as:
+Or install it yourself:

     $ gem install tabulo

 ## Detailed usage

-Require the gem:
+### Requiring the gem

 ```ruby
 require 'tabulo'
 ```

-Instantiate a `Tabulo::Table` by passing it an underlying `Enumerable` and then telling it the columns you want to generate.

 ### Configuring columns

+You instantiate a `Tabulo::Table` by passing it an underlying `Enumerable` and then telling it the columns you want to generate.

-A simple case involves initializing columns from symbols corresponding to methods on members of the `Enumerable`.
+A simple case involves initializing columns from symbols corresponding to methods on members of the underlying `Enumerable`.
 In this case the symbol also provides the header for each column:

 ```ruby
 table = Tabulo::Table.new([1, 2, 5]) do |t|